OpenSMTPD/OpenSMTPD/README.md

 ### Special notes for FreeBSD/DragonFlyBSD:

-Please lauch configure with special directive about libevent directory:
+Please launch configure with special directive about libevent directory:

 #### FreeBSD: